September 17, 2020

 Last but not least, is BCN3D's 25 Liter Desktop (D25) 3D Printer.
 Coming at 420mm x 300mm x 200mm, it is the smallest 3D printer in the line up, though still much bigger than a lot of the competition.

-It will support the 0.3mm / 0.4mm / 0.5mm (abrasive) / 0.6mm / 0.8mm and 1.0mm brass hotends and have official support for the basic material group only.
+At launch, it support the 0.4mm and 0.8mm brass hotends and have official support for the basic material group only.
 The reason for this is due to its open build chamber.
 While other materials are not officially supported, that doesn't mean you can't use them, with the open filament system and the incredible BCN3D Cura software, you can use this printer however you like.

 This printer is geared for, you guessed it, desktop users.
 With its open concept, easy on the eye grey colour it's a printer you want your co-workers, and clients to marvel at!